Olive Branch Petition: Reception and rejection

 John Adams, a delegate to the Second Continental Congress and advocate of full independence from the British Empire, wrote a friend, saying that the petition served no purpose, that war with the British was inevitable, and that the Thirteen Colonies should have already raised a navy and taken British officials as prisoners.
 Adams' letter was intercepted by British officials, and news of its contents reached Great Britain at about the same time as the petition itself arrived.
 British advocates of a military response used Adams' letter to argue that the petition itself was insincere.

 Penn and Lee provided a copy of the petition to colonial secretary Lord Dartmouth on August 21, followed with the original on September 1.
 They reported back on September 2, writing, "we were told that as his Majesty did not receive it on the throne, no answer would be given."

 By this time, King George III had already issued his Proclamation of Rebellion on August 23 in response to news of the Battle of Bunker Hill, declaring the Thirteen Colonies to be in a state of open rebellion and ordering "all Our officers ... and all Our obedient and loyal subjects, to use their utmost endeavours to withstand and suppress such rebellion".
 The hostilities which Adams had foreseen undercut the petition, and the King had answered it before it even reached him.

 Consequences

 King George III's refusal to consider the petition gave John Adams and others the opportunity they sought to push for the colonies' full independence and to argue that the King was intransigent and uninterested in addressing the colonists' grievances.

-Adams served to polarize the issue in the minds of many in the Thirteen Colonies, who began to see that there was little promise for reconciliation and that only two realistic options existed: complete independence, which almost would require war with the British, or complete submission to British colonial rule.
+Adams served to polarize the issue in the minds of many in the Thirteen Colonies, who began to see that there was little promise for reconciliation and that only two realistic options existed: complete independence, which made war with the British practically inevitable, or complete submission to British colonial rule.
 Thomas Paine further expanded this recognition in Common Sense, his widely-read pamphlet, which was published in January 1776, six months before the Second Continental Congress agreed to unanimously adopt and publish the Declaration of Independence, largely authored by Thomas Jefferson, which detailed the grievances of the Thirteen Colonies and the case for their independence.